Early Life and Education

 Grandhi Mallikarjuna Rao was born on July 14, 1950, in Rajam, Andhra Pradesh, India.
-He comes from an upper-middle-class family.
+He came from an upper-middle-class family involved in commodities trading and a small jewelry business.
 Rao graduated from Andhra University with a degree in Mechanical Engineering.
-He initially worked as a shift engineer in a paper mill and as a junior engineer in the Andhra Pradesh Public Works Department.
+After graduating he worked in a paper mill and then in the Public Works Department before entering into business.

 Rise to Success